Home » Drilling Problems » Lost Circulation Material In Drilling

 Final Words

-The LCM For Seepage Losses Recommendation:
+Firstly, The LCM For Seepage Losses Recommendation:

-2. Regular dosing with LCM at the mixing hopper to maintain concentration and compensate for Lost Circulation Material screened out at the drilling shale shakers.
+2. Regular dosing with LCM at the mixing hopper to maintain concentration and compensate for Lost Circulation Material screened at the drilling shale shakers.

-4. Sweep the hole periodically with fine and medium grade Quick Seal and Mica, or fine and medium grade Calcium Carbonate bridging particles if in the production zone.
+4. Sweep the hole periodically with fine and medium grade Quick Seal and Mica or fine and medium grade Calcium Carbonate bridging particles if in the production zone.

-The LCM For Partial Losses Recommendation:
+Secondly, The LCM For Partial Losses Recommendation:

-1. Firstly, Spot a viscous pill comprising 30 ppb to 40 ppb fine and medium grade LCM (Nut Plug, Mica and K.Seal) across the suspected loss zone.
+1. Firstly, Spot a viscous pill comprising 30 ppb to 40 ppb fine and medium grade LCM (Nut Plug, Mica, and K.Seal) across the suspected loss zone.

 2. Pull the drill string up into the casing shoe to minimize the potential for differential pipe sticking while leaving the LCM pill to soak in the loss zone for a few hours.